-It puts massive strain on the body and can easily cause full adrenal fatigue.
+It puts massive strain on the body and can easily cause full adrenal fatigue [clinically termed hypothalamic-pituitary-adrenal axis (HPA) dysfunction].
 Pardon my phrasing but “die off” my butt.
 Die off is such a small part of the healing process that this one irks me…a lot.

-I went into full adrenal fatigue after attempting the GAPS Diet with my daughter, and it took me a year and a half plus becoming a holistic practitioner before I recovered.
+I went into full adrenal hypofunction after attempting the GAPS Diet with my daughter, and it took me a year and a half plus becoming a holistic practitioner before I recovered.